 The way forward

-To help us identify the challenges posed by AI to industries and define a roadmap for AI standardization, CEN and CENELEC are organizing a dedicated ‘stakeholders workshop’ on Artificial Intelligence: transforming Smart Cities on 18 September 2018
+To help us identify the challenges posed by AI to industries and define a roadmap for AI standardization, CEN and CENELEC are organizing a dedicated ‘stakeholders workshop’ on “Trustworthy AI – building a framework with standardization” on 18 September 2018

 CEN and CENELEC welcome this timely initiative form the European Commission, and are looking forward to having an active role in the deployment of AI technologies in order to maintain and ensure European industries’ leadership.